 Changes to scoring for 'Two or More Years' and 'Graduate' categories

 Since 2019, there have been changes to admissions scoring for entry to some of the Health Sciences professional programmes.

 - Two or More Years of Study - Changes that were introduced in 2019 (for entry from 2020 onwards)

 - Graduate category - Changes that were introduced in 2020 (for entry from 2021 onwards)

 Changes to scoring for admission categories provides more information.

 Changes to UMAT

-From 2019 onwards UMAT will no longer be used for admission to Medicine and Dentistry.
-This test will be replaced by University Clinical Aptitude Test (UCAT) for applicants applying for entry into Medicine and/or Dentistry for 2020.
+Since 2019, UMAT is not used for admission to Medicine and Dentistry.
+This test was replaced by University Clinical Aptitude Test (UCAT) for applicants applying for entry into Medicine and/or Dentistry.

 Mirror on Society Selection Policy

 The Mirror on Society Selection Policy (MoS) is designed to ensure that the Division of Health Sciences promotes and facilitates academic equity for Māori students, and for students from other under-represented MoS category groups, who have the potential to succeed academically, and who have applied via the application process.